Bug report #21446

 QGIS 3.6 plugin slow?

-Added by Willem Buitendyk about 5 years ago.
-Updated about 5 years ago.
+Added by Willem Buitendyk almost 6 years ago.
+Updated almost 6 years ago.

 Status:Feedback